shuvo009/Bulletproof-Node.js-Architecture/README.md

 ```
 ## Code overview
 * **DatbaseModel** All database model should inherit from `IBaseModel` to avoid re-implement common properties.
-* **Repository Interface** We need to create Interface for each Repository and it should inherit from IRepositoryBase.
-So it should help us to avoid re-implement common functionality.
+* **Repository Interface** We need to create Interface for each Repository and it should inherit from `IRepositoryBase`.
+So it will help us to avoid re-implement common functionality at each repository.